WHAT IS THE AIR FORCE AID SOCIETY?

 HOW MUCH OF DONATED DOLLARS IS SPENT ON AFAS PROGRAMS?

-EVERY DOLLAR DONATED to the Society supports our emergency assistance, education grant, and community enhancement programs.
-In 2015, the Society received 5.4 million in donations, including $3.9 million from the Air Force Assistance Fund campaign.
-During the same year, AFAS provided nearly $16 million in total support to Airmen and their families.
-For every dollar donated in 2015, the Society provided three dollars in assistance to Air Force families.
+Every dollar donated to the Society supports our emergency assistance, education grant, and community enhancement programs.
+In 2017, the Society received $5.1 million in donations, including $2.7 million from the Air Force Assistance Fund campaign.
+During the same year, AFAS provided nearly $15.1 million in total support to Airmen and their families.
+For every dollar donated in 2017, the Society provided three dollars in assistance to Air Force families.
 In order to close this spending gap, the Society relies on the repayment of interest-free loans and the income earned on the Society’s investment portfolio.
 This allows the Society to satisfy 100% of emergency assistance requirements in addition to funding the education grant and community enhancement programs.
 The return generated by the Society’s investment portfolio also funds the staffing and other operating costs necessary to run the organization’s national headquarters office in Arlington, Virginia.

 HOW MUCH MONEY DO YOU KEEP IN RESERVE?